 Ask an Agent

 Credentials

-USAA requires it's members to be active, retired or honorably separated officers of the US military.
-If you're not directly affiliated with the military, you can qualify if you're a spouse, parent (step-parent, or legal guardian) or parent-in-law.
-If your parent or parents were in the military, you can qualify for USAA if they themselves had a USAA policy.
+This is a fairly common question, as USAA is well-known for its customer service and often lower-than-average insurance rates.
+The downside is that USAA requires its members to be active, retired, or honorably separated officers of the U.S. military.
+Suppose you're not directly affiliated with the military.
+In that case, you can qualify if your parent is a USAA member or you're a spouse of a USAA member (including former spouse or widowed individuals).
 These rules can change, so it's best to go through USAA's quote process and enter your specific information to see if you qualify.

-If you don't qualify for USAA, use The Zebra to easily compare auto insurance rates.
+Ask an Agent